jimmyhmiller/PlayGround/writings/programming/theory-building-outline.md

 > To be a Newtonian was not just to say what Newton had said, but also to say and do what Newton would have said and done.
 Having a theory is being prepared to make a variety of moves, only some of which are teachings; and to teach something to someone, oneself or another, is, in its turn, to prepare him for a variety of tasks, only some of which will be further teachings.

 Here we can see Ryle's insistence that theories require a sort of "knowing how".
 We are to be "prepared to make a variety of moves".
-Having a theory requires the ability to know how to weld this theory.
+Having a theory requires the ability to know how to wield this theory.
 It requires being able to put the theory into practice, to use it for its particular ends.
 This is not merely to sit in an arm chair and draw conclusions from it, but to know our theory so well, we know how to teach it, how to answer queries about it, how to relate it to other things, how to modify it in the face of new evidence.
 Each different type of theory has its own use that for which it must be employed.

 > Sherlock Holmes’ theories were primarily intended to be applied in the apprehension and conviction of criminals, the thwarting of planned crimes and the exculpation of innocent suspects….His theories were applied, if further deductions were actually made from them, and if criminals were arrested and suspects released in accordance with them.